JuliaGraphics/Luxor.jl/docs/src/polygons.md

 ![prettypoly](figures/prettypolybasic.png)

-An optional keyword argument `vertexnumberingfunction` lets you pass a function that can number each vertex.
+An optional keyword argument `vertexlabels` lets you pass a function that can number each vertex.
 The function can use two arguments, the current vertex number, and the total number of points in the polygon: